AnandMaharana2004/kaluProject/readme.md

 i add the mediaquary,
 it work properly in phone so,,, the next plan is make the rest pages and apter that work on email section

+overal the frontend work is finish it's time to work on backend which is just send a email to the owner of the website and it's like the user's email